Can we distinguish inspiration from canonization?

 Inspiration as an “ordinary” process

 What I’m angling at with these examples is that inspiration is not, as most evangelicals imagine, a purely or even primarily supernatural process.
-Rather, it is a natural process, superintended by the supernatural but often invisible action of God.
-We might say inspiration “supervenes” on ordinary human discourse.
+It is a natural process, superintended by the supernatural but often invisible action of God.
 Because it is a process of ordinary human discourse, it is often indistinguishable from what happens when writing and editing any other text—even though the end result is quite different because of the Holy Spirit’s involvement.

-I get the very strong impression that evangelicals don’t think about inspiration this way.
+I get the very strong impression, however, that evangelicals do think of inspiration basically in terms of “zappage.”
 The ordinary human actions involved are minimized or even completely ignored, and inspiration becomes a kind of supernatural whammy that spontaneously produces new scriptural material.
-This is perhaps a natural overreaction to liberalism, which swings completely the other way and denies any supernatural involvement in the authorship of the Bible at all.
+This is perhaps an understandable overreaction to liberalism, which swings completely the other way and denies any supernatural involvement in the authorship of the Bible at all.
 But it is not an accurate or sensible view of how God produced the Bible.
+It is Islamic, not Christian.

 Canonization as extended inspiration